Badimalika: Demographics

 In terms of religion, 98.0% were Hindu, 1.7% Buddhist and 0.2% Christian.

+In terms of literacy, 61.1% could read and write, 3.0% could only read and 35.9% could neither read nor write.

 Geography

 This municipality is located in the middle of Bajura district.
 It has Budhinanda Municipality in the East, Gaumul Rural Municipality, Chhededaha Rural Municipality and Budhiganga Municipality in the West, Budhinanda Municipality in the North while Triveni Municipality in the South.